smoothstack-stephen/library-management-service/README.md

 1. Book class fields (name, id, authId, pubId)
     * I chose to not use Author and Publisher objects as fields because that would complicate instantiation for Book objects.
-    * It would either require relational methods within the Book class (to pass a valid Author/Publisher object), or delegatation of the addBook() method to the Service class (encapsulation problem).
+    * It would either require relational methods within the Book class (to pass a valid Author/Publisher object), or delegation of the addBook() method to the Service class (encapsulation problem).
     * Instead, I encapsulated all relational methods within the Service class.

 2. Service.betterBookInfo() vs Book.printInfo()
     * This split naturally follows the design choice that I explained above.
-    * betterBookInfo(): printing an Author/Publisher's name from a Book object is a relational method, so it belongs in the Service class.
+    * betterBookInfo(): printing an Author/Publisher's name from a Book object is a relational method, so it is implemented in the Service class.
     * printBookInfo(): this is a more primitive print method that only shows the raw Author/Publisher Id.

 3. Service.updateBookList()
     * This method is called *after* an operation has completed (add/update/retrieve/remove).
-    * In the event of an Author/Publisher removal, it finds the corresponding Id value (from a list of Books) that no longer exists (in a list of Authors/Publishers), and
+    * In the event of an Author/Publisher removal, it:
+         - Finds the corresponding Id value (from a list of Books) that no longer exists (in a list of Authors/Publishers)
+         - Finds the book(s) that link(s) to this now-deleted Author/Publisher (by its Id value), and delete the book(s).

 ## :memo: Task List
 - [x] Implement model classes with relevant methods (print, getter/setter, equals, hashCode, compareTo)